NetApp/trident/docs/dag/kubernetes/kubernetes_cluster_architecture_considerations.rst

 Pros:

-* Provides highly available master services, ensuring that the loss of up to (n/2) – 1 master nodes will not affect cluster operations.
+* Provides highly-available master services, ensuring that the loss of up to (n/2) – 1 master nodes will not affect cluster operations.
-* Isolating etcd from the other master services reduces workload for master servers.
+* Isolating etcd from the other master services reduces the workload for master servers.
 * Decoupling etcd from the masters makes etcd administration and protection easier.
 Independent management allows for different protection and scaling schemes.

 Cons: